MarcChachuat/project_one_ml/final_code/readme.md

 	c) the data pre-processing

 To guarantee a good performance (for a reasonnable running time), it was essential to pre-process the data.
-To do so, we disposed of a few tools seen in the course : standardization, polynomial basis building.
+To do so, we disposed of a few tools seen in the course : standardization, polynomial basis building, restrict outliers by taking their logrithms and indicating missing values.

 But these methods should be applied to 'clean' data.
 In our data set, a lot of data were missing (and replaced by -999), what could be problematic.

-We decided to deal with this issue in two steps :
+We decided to deal with this issue in three steps :
-- first : remove the -999 and replace them by the mean of the feature over the non missing data.
+- first : remove the -999 and replace them by the mean/median of the feature over the non missing data.
 - second : Yet, this had a drawback : if there was some information in the fact that a data was missing, we didn't take this information into account.
 Therefore, we tried to replace this information for some columns by a new column of binaries indicating if there was a missing value of not.
+- third : some of the features have outliers and their peaks are not centered in the middle.
+We will apply logs to these features so that the outliers will not influence too much and the distribution of data it is not skewed.
-Combinating these two tricks gave us satisfiying results.
+Combinating these three tricks gave us satisfiying results.

 After the cleaning of the data, we standardized the data, as seen in course.
 But the dimension of our data set was very large and it was problematic for using polynomial basis (or for running time concerns).